Yujian-Li/Z-OA-2021/README.md

 Please follow the order:

-1. cd server
+1. Run server
 ```
+cd server

 npm start
 ```

-2. cd zoa2021
+2. Run frontend
 ```
+cd zoa2021

 npm run serve
 ```

-Go to the URL in terminal, usually it is http://localhost:8081/
+3. Go to the URL in terminal, usually it is http://localhost:8081/

 ## Usage Instruction